kiranchinmayib/Opella-DevOps-Technical-Challenge/README.md

 ## Overview

+Each environment uses separate backend state to ensure isolation and prevent accidental cross-environment changes.

 This repository demonstrates a modular and scalable approach to provisioning Azure infrastructure using Terraform.

 The solution is designed to showcase: